eFrane/vuex-json-api/docs/usage/setup.md

   })
 })
 ```
-Thats it.
+That's it.
-now you should see the registered modules in the vue devTools.
+Now you should see the registered modules in the vue devTools.